-Emergency Child Custody Order Now!
+Get an Emergency Child Custody Order Now!
 Contact an Attorney in Montgomery County, PA

 A typical child custody case may take up to a year, sometimes longer, to get settled in Pennsylvania; however, there are special cases where temporary custody can be granted immediately.
 If a child is being put at risk, in immediate physical danger, or about to be removed from the court’s jurisdiction, a petition for emergency custody can be filed.
 Situations include if one of the parents has had a drug relapse; or has been charged with a violent crime such as homicide, aggravated assault, terrorist threats, stalking, false imprisonment, or arson; or has been charged with contempt of an existing custody order.